gregturn/grails-real-world/README.md

 # Case Study: Grails in the Real World

 This is the code repository for my talk at Spring One 2GX 2013.
+You can see the video session at http://www.infoq.com/presentations/grails-case-study.

 To run the code follow these steps:

 1. Install MongoDB for file caching.

+2. You HAVE to set up your own Gmail account to use the Spring Mail features.
+Replace these settings in `grails-app/conf/Config.groovy`.

-2. Download and launch the proxy Grails app:
+3. Download and launch the proxy Grails app:

 ```
 $ git clone https://github.com/gregturn/grails-real-world